 see also: Freecell Power Move

 It Freecell Solitaire it pays to plan ahead, rather than move the most obvious cards.
-This is particularly important on the
+This is particularly important on the harder deals.

 In general, use the free cells as temporary storage.
 Try not to get caught without any free cells remaining - it severely cuts down your options.